As we always tell our members, it is crucial that one plays the numbers game when applying/negotiating for Product Management roles.

 Once you have a number of offers on the table, the next step is to navigate through each of them to decide which one is best for you.
 Suppose you really want to work at one company but you feel like you are getting low-balled.
 Meanwhile, you have two higher offers waiting on your response but you honestly couldn’t care less about those companies.
 How do you reconcile all this while maintaining the upper-hand in the hiring process?

-In this Product Gym podcast we sit down with one of our students, J, to help walk him through negotiating multiple Product Management offers.
+In this Product Gym podcast we sit down with one of our members, J, to help walk him through negotiating multiple Product Management offers.
 Throughout the podcast we discuss when and how to approach the salary question.
 We also discuss the importance of continuously applying while using other offers as leverage.

 When broaching the salary subject, you need to imagine that you are house hunting.
 You would never tell the real estate agent your actual budget, otherwise they may try to raise the price, or in this case, lower your salary.